mrsimonemms/pilapse/README.md

 Configures a timelapse camera for a Raspberry Pi.

+## Features

+ - Use sunrise/sunset times for your location to decide when to record
+ - Automatically generate a video from the images
+ - Backup images/videos to Dropbox
+ - Automatically tweet the video once generated

-> This is based on an idea by [Alex Ellis](http://blog.alexellis.io/raspberry-pi-timelapse).
-This container has a couple
+> This is based on an idea by [Alex Ellis](http://blog.alexellis.io/raspberry-pi-timelapse)
-> of additions, including getting sunrise/sunset times, backup to Dropbox and generation and tweeting of a video.
 >
 > This uses [Sunrise Sunset](http://sunrise-sunset.org/api) to calculate when it's daylight